OPSILab/Service-Catalog/docs/usage/index.md

 ![](catalogue-info.png)

-From \"Actions\" the user can perform several actions in accordance with the status of service
+From **Actions** the user can perform several actions in accordance with the status of service

 ![](service-list-actions.png)